How to Prepare for a College Alumni Interview

 Understand the Vibe of the Interview and Interviewer and Adapt

-Typically, your alumni interviews will feel less like interrogations and more like conversations.
+Typically, your interviews will feel less like interrogations and more like conversations.
 However, the “vibe” of the interview can change depending on its setting and your interviewer's personality.
-If you’re meeting a 40-something alumni in a swanky building downtown, your interview may look different than your interview with a 20-something alumni meeting you at a small café.
+If you’re meeting a 40-something interviewer in a swanky building downtown, your interview may look different than your interview with a 20-something alumni meeting you at a small cafe.

 While this shouldn’t change how you behave too much, it’s best to be mindful of it.